-150 Years of Highland County Libraries
+2020 Marks 167 Years of Highland County Libraries

 Early Highland County Libraries

 There was a subscription library in Penn Township called the "Highland Club" from the 7th of January 1853 until at least 1862.
-Members paid an annual fee of $1.25 and by the 1860's they had a collection of between 300-400 volumes.
+Members paid an annual fee of $1.25 and by the 1860s they had a collection of 300-400 volumes.
 There was, according to an article in the local paper, also a library at the Female College in 1862 and a Common School Library.
-They were, however, smaller and more limited than the "Highland Club" collection.
+They were, however, smaller and more limited than the Highland Club collection.

-In 1876, two years prior to the opening of the Hillsboro Library, David Bailey of Penn Township opened his personal library to the public.
-This library, unfortunately, did not survive to become a part of the Highland County District Library.
+In 1876, two years prior to the opening of the Hillsboro Public Library, David Bailey of Penn Township opened his personal library to the public.
+The library, unfortunately, did not survive to become a part of the Highland County District Library.
 Mr. Bailey eventually left Highland County and became a professor at Ashland College in Ohio.

 By 1902, both Greenfield and Hillsboro had public libraries and both libraries were started by proponents of the temperance movement.